Behali Wildlife Sanctuary: Flora

-The flora of the forest has recently been explored.
-It is known to host a total of 308 native angiosperm species.
-Several of which are hidden for decades.
-Three taxa are described as new to science form this forest by the botanist, Dipankar Borah.
-Of which, Chlorophytum assamicum and Peliosanthes macrophylla var assamensis are endemic to this forest and Aristolochia assamica is now endemic to Northeast India after being collected from a few more locations in NE India.
-Tupistra stoliczkana rediscovered after more than a century, Galeola nudifolia and Pandanus unguifer recorded as new for the flora of Assam and Citrus indica recollected after several years from Assam which elucidates the importance of the area to maintain the unique natural elements in order to preserve its ecological integrity.
-These exceptional plant discoveries, rediscoveries and records also emphasizes the rich floral wealth of this forest and illustrates the dearth need of plant explorations to undiscover many such elusive elements in the near future.
+The flora of the forest hosts a total of 308 native angiosperm species.
+Botanist Dipankar Borah discovered three new taxa, including Chlorophytum assamicum and Peliosanthes macrophylla var assamensis which are endemic to this forest and Aristolochia assamica which is now endemic to Northeast India after being collected from a few more locations in NE India.
+Tupistra stoliczkana was rediscovered after more than a century, Galeola nudifolia and Pandanus unguifer were added to the flora of Assam and Citrus indica was recollected after several years from Assam.